oracle-livelabs/apex/online-bookstore-app/download-instructions/download-instructions.md

     !["Page Designer"](images/19-3-3-edit-data.png "")

-## Task 4: Update the Web Credential and Generative AI
+## Task 4: Update Web Credential and Configure Generative AI

 Note: If you already have an OCI key pair, you may skip Step 1.